Mike Phillips (writer): Early years

 Mike Phillips was born in Georgetown, a port city in the equatorial colony British Guiana (now Guyana).
 In 1956 with his family he migrated to Islington in London, England, when he was aged about 14.
 He was educated at the University of London (English), the University of Essex (Politics), and received a Postgraduate Certificate in Education from Goldsmiths College, London.
+His brother is the former politician and writer Trevor Phillips with whom he has collaborated with on writing about the Windrush generation.